On quiver representations over $\mathbb{F}_1$: Hall algebras of full subcategories

-Next, we illustrate how Theorem \ref{theorem: hall algebra for $L_n$} is analogous to Theorem 6.0.1 of \cite{szczesny2018hopf}, under which our gluing operation of colored quivers becomes a ``stacking operation'' of combinatorial objects, called skew shapes.
-One may view our colored quivers as a certain non-commutative generalization of skew shapes.
+Next, we illustrate how Theorem \ref{theorem: hall algebra for $L_n$} is analogous to Theorem 6.0.1 of \cite{szczesny2018hopf}, under which our ``stacking operation'' of coefficient quivers becomes a ``stacking operation'' of combinatorial objects, called skew shapes.
+In this regard, one may view coefficient quivers as a certain non-commutative generalization of skew shapes.

 Let's first recall the definition of skew shapes.
-We first extend a total order on $\mathbb{Z}$ to define a canonical partial order on $\mathbb{Z}^n$ as follows:
+We first define a canonical partial order on $\mathbb{Z}^n$ as follows: